averykhoo/data-science-training-package/syllabus.md

 #   Syllabus
+90% of the bare minimum, but in 10% of the time

-*   "Appreciate the existence of" means:
+*   *"Appreciate the existence of"* means:
     *   Know that this thing exists and roughly what it does
-    *   But it's *not* necessary to know how or why it works
+    *   But it's _not_ necessary to know how or why it works
 *   ~~Strikethrough~~ means:
     *   This topic is not being covered *on purpose*, to minimize the scope of the syllabus